-By default, the returned value will be a column from a CSV datapool file located in a Rational datastore.
-If the datapool open call included the TSS_NO_OPEN access flag, the returned value will come from an override list provided with the open call.
+By default, the returned value is a column from a CSV datapool file located in a Rational datastore.
+If the datapool open call included the TSS DP NO OPEN access flag, the returned value comes from an override list provided with the open call.